infinilabs/blog/content/english/posts/2025/01-11-produc-released-console-topn.md

 - Manage multiple **search clusters** across different versions seamlessly.
 - Gain centralized control for efficient cluster monitoring and maintenance.

-And *INFINI Console is the choice of Elasticsearch Professionals*
+> INFINI Console – The Choice of Elasticsearch Professionals.
+Be an Elasticsearch Pro Today!

 With INFINI Console, you can streamline the management of your search ecosystem like never before! 🚀